radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/06-starting-and-stopping-components-and-services.md

 ### As a LINUX Daemon

-On UNIX platforms, you can start the Main Control Panel with $RLI_HOME/bin/openControlPanel.sh.
+On UNIX platforms, you can start the Main Control Panel by running: $RLI_HOME/bin/openControlPanel.sh.

 The Jetty server that hosts the Control Panels can also be configured as a Linux daemon.
 Documents to assist with this are located at $RLI_HOME/bin/rc.d/readme.txt (for init.d scripts) and $RLI_HOME/bin/system.d/readme.txt (for system.d scripts).